Buehler test

 The Buehler test is an in vivo test to screen for substances that cause human skin sensitisation (i.e. allergens).
 It was first proposed by Edwin Vernon Buehler in 1965 and further explained in 1980.
+The methods are described in OECD Test Guideline 406 and the US Environmental Protection Agency (USEPA) OSCPP 870.2600.

 It is a non-adjuvant test.
-In the test, guinea pigs are exposed to a high dose of the substance.
-They are then given a challenge dose, which is the highest dose that does not cause irritation.
+During the Main Test, guinea pigs in the test group are induced with the highest concentration of a substance that causes up to slight irritation.
+During the challenge phase, guinea pigs in the test group and the control group are given a challenge dose, which is the highest dose that does not cause irritation.